 Table of Contents

 What Is Nori

-Nori (literally “ocean moss” in Japanese) is dried seaweed sheets.
+Nori (“ocean moss” in Japanese) is dried seaweed sheets.
 It resembles smooth black sheets of paper.
 You may already be familiar with nori as it’s one of the most known Japanese sea vegetables.

 It’s usually plain and unflavored.
 If you prefer nori with a punch of flavor, try seasoned nori called ajitsuke nori (味付けのり), seasoned with soy sauce, salt, and sesame oil.
 There are several grades of nori, ranging from the cheap to the high-end.
 Some companies label seasoned nori as “seaweed snacks.”